Omar al-Bayoumi: Arrest and release

+After his release from custody by British authorities, al-Bayoumi briefly returned to Aston University in Birmingham before returning to Saudi Arabia.
+His current whereabouts are unknown.

+Follow-up investigations and new evidence

-When interrogators asked Khalid Sheikh Mohammed, the mastermind of the 9/11 attacks, whether he knew al-Bayoumi, he said that he did not.
+On August 18, 2003, interrogators asked Khalid Sheikh Mohammed, the mastermind of the 9/11 attacks, whether he knew al-Bayoumi, and KSM said that he did not.

-The issue was reopened when the potential links between al-Bayoumi and the Saudi Embassy were reported in the press.
-Under pressure from Congress, the FBI re-examined the case.
-They concluded that the allegations were "without merit," and they "abandoned further investigation."
-However, contemporary news accounts reported that "countless intelligence leads that might help solve [the case] appear to have been under investigated or completely overlooked by the FBI."
+The issue was reopened early September 2003, when the potential links between al-Bayoumi and the Saudi Embassy were reported in the press.
+Under pressure from Congress, the FBI re-examined the case, but again concluded that the allegations were "without merit," and they "abandoned further investigation."
+However, contemporary news accounts reported that "countless intelligence leads that might help solve [the case] appear to have been under-investigated or completely overlooked by the FBI."

 The final 9/11 Commission reports stated "we have seen no credible evidence that he believed in violent extremism, or knowingly aided extremist groups."
 Despite this, the FBI reached a much different conclusion in 2016 during Operation Encore.
 In a report, declassified on September 12, 2021, FBI agents stated that Fahad al-Thumairy "tasked" al-Bayoumi with assisting the two hijackers upon their arrival in Los Angeles, and said they were, "two very significant people," more than a year before the attacks.
-Rather than the chance meeting al-Bayoumi previously described to investigators, in which al-Bayoumi was seen with al-Hazmi and al-Mihdhar at a restaurant, a witness told the FBI that al-Bayoumi had been waiting at the window for their arrival, and had a lengthy conversation with them.
-The report says a woman told investigators that al-Bayoumi was often saying the Islamic community needs to "take action," and that the community was, "at jihad."
-This directly contradicts the findings of the 9/11 Commission Report and its conclusion he did not knowingly aid extremist groups.
+Rather than the chance meeting al-Bayoumi previously described to investigators, in which al-Bayoumi was seen with Hazmi and Mihdhar at a restaurant, a witness told the FBI that al-Bayoumi had been waiting at the window for their arrival, and had a lengthy conversation with them.
+The report says a woman told investigators that al-Bayoumi was often saying the Islamic community needs to "take action," and that the community was, "at jihad".